-3 trails in Australia (jaunts along the Larapinta, Overland and Bibbulman Tracks)
+3 trails in Australia – (jaunts along the Larapinta, Overland & Bibbulmun tracks)

 In 2017, Herriott wanted to experience the variety of geographic backpacking adventures that Australia has to offer.
 So he decided to take on the Larapinta Trail (deserty), the Overland Track (jungly) and the Bibbulmun Track (along the ocean at times and moderately dense).
 He had a great time, was amazed at the variety of wildlife encountered and even ran into an NBA legend along the way!

 Asquatchalypse Now – (A summer on and around the Bigfoot Trail)